gurumojo/text/neuroqueer/advising.md

  * what other days/times might be preferable?
 (Thursday evenings was proposed)
  * what is queer (especially as separate from non-queer)?

+ * is the vanity zoom link accomodating any other needs?
+ * where should we focus written collaboration?  (varied security implications)
+ * how is the digital tooling accompanying the group best used (if at all)?